autumn 2019 theater clubs

 The final performance will be fun...but probably not too polished

 Those who have seen our summer camp performances know the high standard of quality we aspire to.
-For our musical theater clubs, while we still welcome and challenge students to their best work, given our rehearsal schedule (5-6 sessions) and our full cast only assembling twice, with once being on the final day before the show, there may be a few hiccups in the performance.
+For our musical theater clubs, while we still welcome and challenge students to their best work, given our limited rehearsal schedule and our full cast only assembling twice, with once being on the final day before the show, there may be a few hiccups in the performance.

 Students need not have prior drama experience to participate in after-school theater clubs.